olivierbenard/olivierbenard/README.md

 - _Creativity_ and _flexibility_: management is in demand for feedbacks, let you space and slack-times.
 - _Empowerement_ and _ownership_: you can own any topics you like inside self-directed teams.
 - _Technical_ and _social_: being deeply involved in the technics while getting in touch with all the different domains.
 - _Respect_ and _open-mindedness_: the future is global, driven by IT, agility and lean-innovations.
-Not conservative and closed to innovations.
+Not closed and conservative.

 ## In a few words